social-streets/the-slice/site-template/src/data/articles/east-london-community-band-practice-covid-19.md

   - "features"
 featuredImage: "/images/East-London-Community-Band.jpg"
 author: "siva-thangarajah"
-excerpt: "Rohan is eleven years old and plays the clarinet.
+description: "Rohan is eleven years old and plays the clarinet.
 ‘I like that there’s different age groups, and we all play together, and hang out afterwards.
 I miss my friends, and I can’t wait to see them in real life when all this is over.
 But I’m glad we haven’t stopped our lessons, and we’re still seeing each other.’"
 ---

 The East London Community Band’s (ELCB) innovative virtual rehearsals are bringing relief to those most affected by [Covid-19](https://romanroadlondon.com/covid-19-help-page/).